AstroFloof/LockedStructs.jl/README.md

 Other syntaxes could be possible, like these:
 - overloading `getindex` such that `MyStruct[:value1, :value2]` would work
 - functors?

-However Julia's macro system seems to work well enough, considering I managed to optimize access time down to one-tenth of a microsecond.
+However, Julia's macro system seems to work well enough, considering I managed to optimize access time down to one-tenth of a microsecond.